 - For a more complicated fistula, the doctor might put a tube -- known as a seton -- into the opening.
 This helps drain the infected fluid before surgery.
 It could take 6 weeks or more.

 Depending on where the fistula is, your doctor may have to cut into the sphincter muscles that open and close your anus.
-She’ll try not to damage them, but it may be harder to control your bowels after the procedure.
+They'll try not to damage them, but it may be harder to control your bowels after the procedure.